Study Abroad at Maynooth University

 Where can I find a list of courses that the university offers?

-You can find NUI Maynooth's online course catalog here.
+You can find Maynooth University's online course catalog here.
 Click on the link of the subject areas you are interested in to see the available modules (courses) offered.

 What if I need to take a required course?